Famous People Who Have Filed Bankruptcy

 William McKinley (1843-1901) was our nation’s 25th president.
 He went bankrupt while serving as Ohio’s governor in 1883.
 He then won the White House just three years later.

 Many very successful business leaders have filed bankruptcy at some point in their careers.
 These are a few of the most famous.
-After you read the list, think about it.
-Obviously, filing bankruptcy is not a permanent dead end on the road to success; it’s just a curve along the way.
+After reading the list you will realize that bankruptcy is not the end of success-sometimes it’s just a detour on the way.

 Milton Snavely Hershey (1857-1945), the founder of Hershey’s chocolate, started four candy companies that failed and he filed bankruptcy before starting what is now Hershey’s Foods Corp.
 Mr. Hershey had only a fourth-grade education, but was certain he could make a good product that the public would want to purchase.
 His fifth attempt was clearly successful.

 Mark Twain (Samuel Langhorne Clemens) (1835-1910), a pre-eminent American author, wrote many books, including “Tom Sawyer” and “Huckleberry Finn.”
 He lost most of his money investing in a worthless machine called the Paige Compositor, an automatic typesetting machine.
 Twain filed for bankruptcy in 1894 and discharged all of his debts.
-Twain wrote several of his more famous books after filing bankruptcy, including “Pudd’nhead Wilson” and “Following the Equator.”
+After filing bankruptcy Twain wrote several of his most famous books.

 The athletes listed below are just a few of the famous athletes, in all types of sports, who filed for bankruptcy.